educorvi/vue-json-form/Breaking_Schema_Changes.md

     - "color"
     - "hidden" (not the same as `options.hidden`, this one only hides the input, not the whole control)
 - star rating field was removed
-- To display radiobuttons or a switch the `options.displayAs` property is used instead of `options.radiobuttons`/`options.switch`.
+- To display enums as radiobuttons or as switches instead of a select dropdown, the `options.displayAs` property is used instead of `options.radiobuttons`/`options.switch`.

 ### Layouts (Group, VerticalLayout & HorizontalLayout)